 Transfer the mixture to a 9×13 baking dish or similar size

 Bake uncovered for 50-60 minutes, whisking mixture around the 30 minute mark as needed for even liquid distribution.
 Bake until oats are nice and tender.

 Remove from oven and let sit for 10-15 minutes before serving

 top with sliced bananas, pecans/walnuts, hemp seeds, pepitas or whatever you desire.
 Splash some more plant milk in it too, especially if reheating since moisture will be absorbed.

-I hope you enjoy this waffle recipe!
+I hope you enjoy these seasonal fall meal prep ideas!
 Only after healing myself of lifelong chronic constipation through healthful, plant-based eating did I arrive at my life’s work as a dietitian.
 Now, I find an immense amount of joy in helping others simply and sustainably eat foods that taste good and make them feel even better.
 To learn more about my approach to nutrition, click the button below.